dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 # .NET Aspire StackExchange Redis output caching component

 In this article, you learn how to use the .NET Aspire StackExchange Redis output caching component.
 The `Aspire.StackExchange.Redis.OutputCaching` library is used to register an [ASP.NET Core Output Caching](/aspnet/core/performance/caching/output) provider backed by a [Redis](https://redis.io/) server.
-It enables corresponding health check, logging and telemetry.
+It enables corresponding health check, logging, and telemetry.

 ## Get started

-To get started with the .NET Aspire StackExchange Redis output caching component, install the [Aspire.StackExchange.Redis.OutputCache](https://www.nuget.org/packages/Aspire.StackExchange.Redis.OutputCache) NuGet package.
+To get started with the .NET Aspire StackExchange Redis output caching component, install the [Aspire.StackExchange.Redis.OutputCaching](https://www.nuget.org/packages/Aspire.StackExchange.Redis.OutputCaching) NuGet package.

 ### [.NET CLI](#tab/dotnet-cli)